dejanu/k8s_logging/Readme.md

   Index   myapp-logs
 ```

 * Fluentd: aggregator (40 MB - 60 MB ) translating into into `memory: 128Mi` and `cpu: 10m`.
-Does buffering (in-memory or file based), retries, routing, filtering.
+Does buffering (in-memory or file based), retries, routing, filtering. (also has tail input plugin and forward output plugin +
+defines the index structure in the OpenSearch output plugin)

 * A word about [buffering](https://github.com/dejanu/k8s_logging/blob/main/buffering.md)

 * OpenSearch: storage and search engine

+* OpenSearchDashboards: visualization layer

 ## Troubleshooting